Maximizing Mutual Information Between Prompt and Response Improves LLM Performance With No Additional Data: Introduction

+We apply this contrastive data technique to personalization problems, where models are given a prompt $x$ along with user-specific instructions or preferences $c$ to guide the personalized response.
+Context-driven personalization is increasingly becoming important given the growing need for pluralistic alignment~\citep{sorensen2024roadmappluralisticalignment}.
+Despite the growing capabilities of models, ~\citet{jiang2025artificialhivemindopenendedhomogeneity} alarmingly show the risks of model homogeneity, potentially ignoring unique user contexts and circumstances.
+We apply MIPO to maximize the relative likelihood of generating personalized responses $y_\text{chosen} \sim \pi_\text{ref}(y|x,c)$ compared to the rejected (un-personalized) responses $y_\text{rejected} \sim \pi_\text{ref}(y|x)$ or misspecified responses $y_\text{rejected} \sim \pi_\text{ref}(y|x, c')$.
+We show that MIPO encourages models to adapt to individual user contexts rather than relying on general information in the prompt.
+This also serves as a useful test bed for non-verifiable tasks that RLVR cannot effectively handle, which is a key aspect of our motivation.

-Our empirical results with varying-sized Llama- and Qwen-Instruct models show that MIPO provides effective personalization by encouraging the learned model to generate responses specific to a given user context rather than general responses.
-We evaluate five different models on one pluralistic benchmark (Multi-Bench~\citep{lee2024aligningthousandspreferencesmessage}) and two real-user datasets (PRISM~\citep{kirk2024prismalignmentdatasetparticipatory} and Community Alignment~\citep{zhang2025cultivatingpluralismalgorithmicmonoculture}) and show that models trained with MIPO achieve between 3 and 40\% improvements over strong personalized prompting baselines.
-While personalization itself is an important task given the wide adoption of LLMs to social applications and the need for pluralistic alignment~\citep{sorensen2024roadmappluralisticalignment}, we find personalization particularly meaningful as a representative testing environment for non-verifiable tasks that many existing self-improvement algorithms cannot handle effectively.
+Our empirical results with 1-7B parameter Llama and Qwen instruct models show that MIPO improves personalization by 3--16\% compared to personalized prompting baselines (Qwen2.5-1.5B-Instruct by 51\%).
+We evaluate five different models on one pluralistic benchmark (Multi-Bench~\citep{lee2024aligningthousandspreferencesmessage}) and two real-user datasets(PRISM~\citep{kirk2024prismalignmentdatasetparticipatory} and Community Alignment~\citep{zhang2025cultivatingpluralismalgorithmicmonoculture}).

-We then experiment with further extending MIPO to more general tasks beyond personalization, such as math and multiple-choice question answering, when there is no separation between queries and user contexts.
-This requires changing the training objective from the conditional mutual information between user contexts and model outputs given the queries, to the mutual information between prompts and model outputs directly.
-Our experiments on a suite of benchmark tasks~\citep{gu2025olmesstandardlanguagemodel}, including GSM~\citep{cobbe2021trainingverifierssolvemath}, MMLU~\citep{hendrycks2021measuringmassivemultitasklanguage}, and the AI2 Reasoning Challenge~\citep{clark2018thinksolvedquestionanswering} are quite surprising.
-We show that just applying MIPO, with no additional verifiable rewards, can improve performance by between 1--4\% on average across a range of reasoning benchmarks (up to 18\% depending on the model size and task).
-Further, the performance gain achieved by MIPO often matches or exceeds that of performing RLVR directly on ground truth rewards.
+Surprisingly, MIPO also shows gains in verifiable domains \emph{without any verifiers or additional data}.
+We experiment on a suite of reasoning and MCQ tasks~\citep{gu2025olmesstandardlanguagemodel}, including GSM~\citep{cobbe2021trainingverifierssolvemath} and the AI2 Reasoning Challenge~\citep{clark2018thinksolvedquestionanswering}, which the models are likely to be already finetuned on.
+Yet we observe that MIPO, with no additional verifiable rewards, improves the performance of instruction-tuned models by 1--4\% on average across tasks, and by as much as 20\% for 1B Llama models.
+Furthermore, the performance gains achieved by MIPO often match or occasionally exceed RLVR which has access to privileged information.